 - Additional Global Rescue benefits can be purchased by AAC members at a 5% discount

 AAC members have access to over 300 gear discounts.
-These now include major savings on some of the industry's top backcountry ski brands, such as La Sportiva, Dynafit, Patagonia, Backcountry Magazine, and Outdoor Research.
+These now include major savings on some of the industry's top backcountry ski and snowboard brands, such as La Sportiva, Dynafit, Patagonia, Backcountry Magazine, and Outdoor Research.
 Visit our gear discount page for the full list.

 - American Alpine Institute, Bellingham, WA